CCSF Logo

 Supporting details: In F. Scott Fitzgerald's novel The Great Gatsby, the sudden appearance of Daisy's former lover Gatsby makes Daisy's philandering husband Tom Buchanan feel insecure at first, but jealousy ends up drawing the estranged couple together and cements their bond.

-Note Taking for your journal
+Note Taking for your journals

 For works of nonfiction and documentaries